carolinetychen/classify/Readme.md

 	* pattern.en conjugate function

 ## Vocabulary Mistakes
-* Modification other than Mechanical Errors and Grammar Errors
+* Modifications other than Mechanical Errors and Grammar Errors